 The second classifier uses a linear margin to separate positive examples from negative ones.
 We train this linear classifier on all the positive sliding windows with an equal number of randomly chosen negative examples, and then validate on the cross-validation set.
 All the sliding windows are resized to 256×256 pixels and vectorized before feeding into training, and the response variable is positive (1) or negative (0).
 As a result, the classifier has an accuracy of over 95% on the training set and over 80% on the cross-validation set.
 To ensure a high recall of our detectors, we output probability of each sliding window and then set a low threshold value.
 Sliding windows that output probability less than this threshold value are filtered out.
+The threshold ensures that no positive samples are filtered out.
 We randomly change the train-test split for ten rounds and set the final threshold to be 0.2.